On random matrix statistics of 3d gravity: Cylinder amplitude

-The non-trivial aspect of this redefinition has to do with the EOW boundary conditions and the action.
-By \eqref{eq:EOWBC}, the field $A$ is continuous across $y=0,\pi$, so it remains a valid configuration in the doubled manifold.
-As for the action, notice that the $\bar{A}$ part of the bulk action in \eqref{eq:Itot} flips sign under this redefinition, while the boundary action remains invariant.
+The non-trivial aspects of this redefinition have to do with the EOW boundary conditions and the action.
+By \eqref{eq:BCgauged}, the components of the field $A$ that is parallel to the brane is continuous across $y=0,\pi$, so it remains a continuous configuration in the doubled manifold; on the other hand, $A_y$ is not necessarily continuous, but this does not lead to any divergence, owing to the fact that it only appears as a Lagrange multiplier in the action.

+To see the consequence of the doubling trick on the action, notice that the $\bar{A}$ part of the bulk action in \eqref{eq:Itot} flips sign under this redefinition, while the boundary action remains invariant.
 So we can simply replace the action \eqref{eq:Itot} with

 where we have used the fact that $\tau_i$ is purely imaginary for us, and the labels 1 and 2 now refer to the two asymptotic boundaries of the doubled manifold (each of topology $I\times S^1$).
 This has turned the problem into one looking like the torus case, but with only a chiral half of the action.
 The problem should now be more familiar to us, as this is just the action of chiral 3d gravity \cite{Li:2008dq}.
 We are free to confuse the two theories as far as the action is concerned, though as we shall see, it is important that we are working with 3d gravity with EOW branes, not chiral 3d gravity, when discussing global issues such as the mapping class group.